gvwilson/sensibleadventures/maddy-roo/old.md

 "We're going to get you out of there!"

-Dockety raced forward and body-checked another raider bot as it ratcheted up on its wheeled legs and tried to grab Maddy.
+Dockety raced forward and body-checked another raider bot just as it ratcheted up on its wheeled legs and tried to grab Maddy.
 The young roo pulled her legs under her, ignoring the pain of the metal bars bashing against her shins every time the cart hit a bump.